The filing window for registration to seek an FY2022 (10/1/2021 to 9/30/2022) H-1B cap-subject or quota number will likely open in March 2021.

-USCIS has indicated that those registrations not selected in the lottery process will remain on reserve in the system for the applicable fiscal year.
-These unselected registrations will remain on reserve in the event USCIS believes it needs to increase the number of registrations selected to meet the H-1B Regular cap or H-1B Advanced Degree cap slots available.
+Registrations not selected in the ranking process will remain on reserve in the system for the applicable fiscal year.
+These unselected registrations will remain on reserve in the event USCIS needs to increase the number of registrations selected to meet the H-1B Regular cap or H-1B Advanced Degree cap slots available.

 What are the next steps if a candidate is selected in the lottery?

-USCIS will electronically notify an employer’s authorized representative of registrations that have been selected in the lottery no later than March 31st.
+USCIS will electronically notify an employer’s authorized representative of registrations that have been selected in the ranking process.
 An H-1B petition will then be prepared and filed with USCIS during the prescribed filing period.
 If USCIS requires more evidence before it can issue a decision, a request for evidence will be issued.
 Once an H-1B petition has been approved, employment can start no earlier than October 1st.

 How much time will USCIS provide to file H-1B petitions once notices of selection have been issued?

-USCIS will provide a period of 90 days for H-1B petitions selected in the lottery to be filed.
+USCIS will provide a period of 90 days for petitions based on selected H-1B registrations to be filed.
 The filing window is expected to open on April 1st.

 Will candidates with a U.S. Master’s or higher degree continue to qualify for the Master’s degree exemption?

 Yes.
-U.S. Advanced Degree professionals (applicants who hold a master’s or higher degree from a U.S. university) will first be considered in the general lottery of 58,200 H-1Bs and if they are not selected, they will be placed in the lottery of 20,000 H-1Bs under the Master’s Cap exemption.
+U.S. Advanced Degree professionals (applicants who hold a master’s or higher degree from a U.S. university) will first be considered for selection for 58,200 H-1Bs and if they are not selected, they will considered for selection for 20,000 H-1Bs under the Master’s Cap exemption.